AndrewNoNumbers/Old-Github-Site/harpapp/public/about-text.md

 The header of this blog is by California artist, Michael Martin.
 All other work is by me.

 ##Hi, I'm Andrew.
-User Experience Designer.
-Human.
-Company Starter.
-Mobile Lover.
+User Experience Designer. jsdilfj. lsidjflsdf. sdifjsd.

 ###About this site